GardSteinsvik/WebSocket-project/README.md

 Project in "Nettverksprogrammering".
 IDI, NTNU.

 ## Usage
+The library requires at least python 3.6.

 This example creates a server that prints messages and the connection object that received the message out to the console.

 Running this script will open a web-socket accepting connections on all ips on port 80.
 You can test it by open the file `client/index.html` in your browser.
 The HTML-file simply opens a web-socket using the jquery library.
 You can then send text-messages through the text-field.

+The test_server-script can be run the command `python3 test_server.py`.

 ```python
 import signal